Style Ambiguity Loss Using CLIP: Introduction

 \section{Introduction}

-With every new invention comes a new wave of possibilities.
-Humans have been making pictures since before recorded history, so its only natural that there would be interest in computational image generation.
-Artificially generating photographs that are indistinguishable from real ones has become so easy and effective that there is even concern over "deepfakes" being used for propaganda or illicit purposes \citep{democracypawelec2022}.
-However, there is also demand for machine-generated images that are not just realistic but artistic, as exemplified by the picture that sold for nearly half a million dollars \citep{christies_ai_art} at auction, or the picture used in the sitcom \textit{Silicon Valley} \citep{aican_birth_of_venus}.
-While the definition of art is somewhat philosophical and beyond the scope of this paper, it most certainly has to be creative.
-Creative assets are usually defined as being "novel and useful" \citep{novel-useful-2015}.
-A string of random characters is novel in that we cannot predict the next characters.
-However, if the purpose of characters is to compose words that compose sentences that communicate a message, then a string of random characters is not useful.
-Most people would not consider a string of random characters to be creative or art.
-If the utility of an image is to depict objects and scenes that humans understand and can recognize, then generative models perform well in that regard.
-Novelty, on the other hand has been underexplored.
-A breakthrough was the invention of the Creative Adversarial Network \citep{ElgammalLEM17}, which used a style ambiguity loss to train a generator network to generate images that could not be classified as belonging to a particular style.
-However, this style ambiguity loss requires a pretrained classifier: Every set of styles or concepts requires training a classifier before even training a model to generate images, which itself takes time and requires a labeled dataset, the collection and curation of which can be expensive.
-To circumvent these issues, we propose using a classifier for style ambiguity that does not require any additional training and can be easily applied to any dataset, labeled or unlabeled.
-Additionally, the Creative Adversarial Network was based off of the GAN framework, which have fallen out of favor compared to the more powerful diffusion models \citep{luo2022understanding}, so we propose training a diffusion model with style ambiguity loss.
-Our contributions are as follows: \begin{itemize} \item We applied style ambiguity loss to diffusion models via reinforcement learning \item We developed versatile CLIP-based and K-Means-based creative style ambiguity losses that do not require training a separate style classifier on a labeled dataset. \item Empirically, we find that training a diffusion model with style ambiguity loss teaches the model to generate very novel outputs that may score higher on empirical metrics than diffusion models trained without style ambiguity loss and GANs trained with style ambiguity loss.
-We use both automated methods and user studies as metrics. \end{itemize}
+Much of generative imagery is trained to mimic the underlying dataset.
+Generating truly "creative" work was initiated by the Creative Adversarial Network \citep{ElgammalLEM17}, which used a style ambiguity loss to train a generator network to generate images that could not be classified as belonging to a particular style.
+However, every set of styles or concepts requires training a classifier before even training a model to generate images, which itself takes time and requires a labeled dataset, the collection and curation of which can be expensive.
+To circumvent these issues, we propose using a classification technique for style ambiguity that does not require any additional training and can be easily applied to any dataset, labeled or unlabeled.
+We demonstrate this by using reinforcement learning to finetune diffusion models with the various style ambiguity losses.
+Our contributions are as follows: \begin{itemize} \item We developed versatile Text-based and K-Means-based creative style ambiguity losses that do not require training a separate style classifier on a labeled dataset, instead using CLIP for generating centroids. \item We find that diffusion models trained with our novel forms of style ambiguity loss score similar or higher on automated metrics of human appreciation to diffusion models trained without, and perform a user study to show that our novel models also score higher on components of creativity. \end{itemize}